Jaguar X-Type: Special editions

 In 2004, the Spirit limited model based on the 2.5 litre V6, featured the 'Sports Collection' pack with new spoilers and rear valance.
 It was followed in 2005 by the XS limited edition, which continued the sports theme, but available with a wider range of engines.

 Engines

 Safety and security

+Euro NCAP's crash test found that the doors could still be opened after a frontal impact and that the car offered good protection for children sitting in the back during crashes, however they also found that the airbag failed to prevent the driver's head from hitting the steering wheel and described its pedestrian impact performance as "dire", noting that seventeen of the eighteen impact locations they tested on the car offered no protection for a pedestrian from injury.